-Its final flight, MT2643 touched down at Manchester (MAN) at 08:52 BST from Orlando (MCO).
+Its final flight, MT2643, touched down in Manchester (MAN) at 08:52 BST from Orlando (MCO).
 The subsequent repatriation of the airline’s 165,000 stranded passengers became the largest in UK history.

-In August 2019 the airline had secured a £900 million rescue deal, led by its largest shareholder Chinese firm Fosun.
+In August 2019, the airline secured a £900 million rescue deal led by its largest shareholder, Chinese firm Fosun.
 But demands from banks to raise a further £200 million in contingency funds put the deal in doubt.
-Management held desperate talks with lenders in an attempt to secure additional funding but to no avail.
+Management held desperate talks with lenders in an attempt to secure additional funding to no avail.

 A Long History

 Flying Colours then merged with Caledonian Airways (KG) on September 1, 1999.
-The two airlines were then rebranded as JMC Air (MT), named after founder Thomas Cook sons initials ‘John Mason Cook.’
+The two airlines were then rebranded as JMC Air (MT), named after founder Thomas Cook’s son’s initials, “John Mason Cook.”